jbsdoki/crucible-dev-env/README.md

 main.tsx (Starts app)
    |
-   -> App.tsx (Calls components, organizes them into sections of the screen)
+   -> App.tsx (Calls components, organizes them into sections on the screen)
             |
             -> Components: (Control what is displayed to screen, only displays in one section)
                          - FileSelector.tsx